 So, in search of ideas for an exciting salad (is that an oxymoron?)
 I came across a Greek salad.
 I’ve never been anywhere near Greece (love the idea of seeing all the history but it’s a bit hot for my liking) but the salad had one of my new found favourite ingredients in it (at the time), namely tangy crumbly lovely feta.

 The first time we tried it, I didn’t follow a recipe, just made a note of the ingredients and made it up as I went along (or what I call the Kieran method of cooking as that’s what my other half does!).
 Not a good idea as it resulted in me adding far too much lemon juice and the salad being so sour that our faces didn’t unpucker for about 2 weeks!
-We had to start over and safe to say that was not a mistake I’ve made with any recipe ever again.
+We had to start over and safe to say that was not a mistake I’ve made again – remember you can always add an ingredient but once it’s added, you can’t take it out!

 My Greek salad may be a few miles from the traditional version but it’s still a beautiful, fresh, vibrant bowl of happiness.
 It’s delicious, easy and the perfect meal for those 2 or 3 weeks in the UK when it stays intolerably hot until midnight and you don’t really want much to eat.
 Plus you can add pretty much anything to it and it will work – we particularly liked it with tuna or some sliced ham.